-A veteran cop, Murtaugh, is partnered with a young suicidal cop, Riggs.
-Both having one thing in common; hating working in pairs.
+A veteran policeman, Murtaugh, is partnered with a younger, suicidal officer, Riggs.
+They both have one thing in common: hating working in pairs.
 Now they must learn to work with one another to stop a gang of drug smugglers.

 A well respected Chicago surgeon Dr. Richard Kimble has found out that his wife, Helen, has been murdered ferociously in her own home.
 The police found Kimble and accused him of the murder.
 Then, Kimble (without Justifiable Reason) was tried, convicted, and sentenced to death.
 However, on the way to prison, Kimble's transport crashed.
 Kimble escapes and is now on the run.
 Deputy Samuel Gerard from Chicago takes charge of the chase of Kimble.
-Meanwhile, Kimble makes up his own investigation to find who really killed his wife, and to lure Gerard and his team into it as well.
+Meanwhile, Kimble takes up his own investigation to find who really killed his wife, and to lure Gerard and his team into it as well.
 Written by

 In the opening credits, the lead actors' first names are shown in large letters, then flip over to separately show their last names.
 "Harrison" flips over to become "Ford", "Tommy Lee" flips over to becomes "Jones".
 See more »

 45 of 51 people found this review helpful.